Protyasha-Roy/non-academic-academia/README.md

 For any query, suggestion or comment, you can [email](mailto:protyasharoy369@gmail.com) me.

 Want to contribute or fix something?
 It's open source.

+To contribute:
+1. Clone the repository (`git clone https://github.com/Protyasha-Roy/non-academic-academia.git`)
+2. Make your changes (e.g. edit the content, fix bugs, etc.)
+3. Commit your changes (`git commit -am 'Added/Changed <Description>'`)
+4. Create a pull request (`git push origin <branch-name>`)
-Make edits, I'll review and update the site.
+5. I'll review and update the site.

 For technical changes you need to have knowledge of [Hugo](https://gohugo.io/).